gsoft-inc/sg-orbit/CONTRIBUTING.md

 ### Bundle

-If appropriate, dont forget to add your new package to the [bundle package dependencies](/packages/bundles/react/package.json).
+If appropriate, don't forget to add your new package to the [bundle package dependencies](/packages/bundles/react/package.json).

 ## Add a new Yarn script